bang-olufsen/bang_olufsen-hacs/README.md

 ### play_media services

-The Bang & Olufsen Mozart integration supports different playback types in the `media_player.play_media` service: playback from URI, activating a preset, activating a Deezer flow and Deezer playlists, albums and tracks.
+The Bang & Olufsen Mozart integration supports different playback types in the `media_player.play_media` service: playback from URI, activating a favourite, activating a Deezer flow and Deezer playlists, albums and tracks.

 #### Examples